Yoll10/Portfolio-optimization/README.md

 # Portfolio-optimization
 # What's left to be done
-  Having the possibility to vary the risk exposition, the sectors you are exposed to or a maximum percentage of the portfolio on a single stock
+  Having the possibility to vary the risk exposition, the sectors you are exposed to or a maximum percetange of the portfolio on a single stock
   Estimate the Value at Risk (daily & yearly)
   Take the best portfolio from 2018-2024 and see how it evolves through 2025 and half of 2026
   Make a graphic interface (idk how to do this at all)